 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's WebShop.

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts source files to a single PDF file of the article, which is used in the peer-review process.
 We also welcome the initial submission as a single manuscript file (PDF, Word, etc) in which case separate source files do not need to be uploaded until the revision or final submission stage.
+Peer review

 This journal operates a single blind review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of one independent expert reviewer to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.
 More information on types of peer review.